wbazant/markerAlignmentsPaper/paper.md

 ### Conclusion

 MAPQ values of alignments can be complex to interpret outside their original context of reference genomes, and they do not make a good filter when searching for eukaryotes in environmental samples.
 Nevertheless, this is plausible, and can also detect non-reference eukaryotes, like novel species and strains.
-With our alternative filtering strategy, read mapping becomes suitable as a broad screen for metagenomic data to identify samples where eukaryotes are present, and has enough reliability and throughput to let us proces thousands of samples for our open data resource, MicrobiomeDB.
+With our alternative filtering strategy, read mapping becomes suitable as a broad screen for metagenomic data to identify samples where eukaryotes are present, and has enough reliability and throughput to let us proces thousands of samples for our open science resource, MicrobiomeDB.

 ## Background